danrot/danrot.github.io/_posts/2020-06-05-typing-in-javascript-flow-vs-typescript.md

 ---

-At [Sulu](https://sulu.io/) we have decided to use [Flow](https://flow.org/) for static type checking, and I am still confinced that it was the correct decision back then.
+At [Sulu](https://sulu.io/) we have decided to use [Flow](https://flow.org/) for static type checking, and I am still convinced that it was the correct decision back then.
 However, today [TypeScript](https://www.typescriptlang.org/) seems to be the [much more popular choice](https://www.npmtrends.com/flow-bin-vs-typescript).
 This claim can also be supported by earlier [blog posts](https://mariusschulz.com/blog/typescript-vs-flow) and [presentations](https://djcordhose.github.io/flow-vs-typescript/2016_hhjs.html#/) being more about what to choose,